Winter Recipe Contest Results

 Notes from the Cuisinart Chefs

-Thank you to all of the participants and again, congratulations to our winner.
-We enjoyed preparing these recipes and look forward to tasting more of your submissions.
+Thank you to all of the finalists and again, congratulations to our winner.
+We look forward to seeing what you cook up for us next time!

 |Contest Results for Winter 2013|